Print to a .pdf file, plot file (.plt) or printer

 Line thicknesses are expressed as a multiple of the advanced option XS_BASE_LINE_WIDTH value.
 The default value for this advanced option is 0.01 mm.
 For example, pen number 25 will give a line weight of 0.25 mm.

-In color drawings, the lines are shown with different thicknesses if the Printer line widths setting is selected in File menu > Settings.
+In color drawings, the lines are shown with different thicknesses on the screen and in the printouts if the Printer line widths switch is active in File > Settings .

 You can define Invisible color for parts and shapes in drawings in the part or shape properties.
 The Invisible color is not shown in printouts, neither on paper nor on .pdf.